Updates for our community about how we're continuing to work during the coronavirus outbreak

-We’re taking steps to protect members of our community and their families from the risk of infection and to provide as much support and advice as we can.
-Our most important consideration in everything we do is the health, wellbeing and safety of students and staff and people related to the University.
+Since March, we've changed the way we teach, learn and work to protect members of our community and their families from the risk of infection from the coronavirus and to provide as much support as we can.
+Our most important consideration in everything continues to be the health, wellbeing and safety of students and staff and people related to the University.

-We know this is a really concerning time for everyone.
-Here we’ve put together detailed information about coronavirus and how you can get any support that you need.
+Find detailed information about how we're adapting what we do during the coronavirus outbreak and how you can get any support that you need.
 We’ll keep this updated regularly.

 Our priority is to keep you safe during this time and to give you the support that you need.